hashicorp/terraform-provider-google/website/docs/r/google_service_account_key.html.markdown

 * `private_key_type` (Optional) The output format of the private key.
 GOOGLE_CREDENTIALS_FILE is the default output format.

 * `pgp_key` – (Optional) An optional PGP key to encrypt the resulting private key material.
-Only used when creating or importing a new key pair
+Only used when creating or importing a new key pair.
+May either be a base64-encoded public key or a `keybase:keybaseusername` string for looking up in Vault.

 ~> **NOTE:** a PGP key is not required, however it is strongly encouraged.
 Without a PGP key, the private key material will be stored in state unencrypted.